aosabook/500lines/contingent/chapter.rst

 and that its output will be used — by the task currently at the top of the stack.
-Maintaining the stack will require that several extra steps surround the invocation of a task T:
+Maintaining the stack will require that several extra steps surround the invocation of a task \ *T*:

-1. Push T onto the stack.
+1. Push *T* onto the stack.
-2. Execute T, letting it call any other tasks it needs.
+2. Execute *T*, letting it call any other tasks it needs.
-3. Pop T off the stack.
+3. Pop *T* off the stack.
 4. Return its result.

 To intercept task calls,